chrissimpkins/cssDOC/README.md

 ## Use cssDOC

+### 'Hover' Search vs. Selection Search

+You have the option to either select the complete CSS element substring (including pseudoelement characters like ':', '::', and '@') or to locate the cursor within the element, at the beginning of the element, or at the end of the element ('hover' search) in order to launch documentation with cssDOC.
+Then, use one of the following approaches to open the docs:

 ### Search with Right Click Menu

-Select a CSS entity in your editor text, then use the `CSS Doc Search` menu item in the right click menu.
+Use the `CSS Doc Search` menu item in the right click menu.

 ### Search with Keybinding

-Select a CSS entity in your editor text, then use the following keybinding to perform the search:
+Use the following keybinding to perform the search:

 ##### CSS Documentation Search Keybinding

 ```
-Ctrl-Alt-c
+Ctrl-Alt-C
 ```

 ### Search with the Command Palette

-Select a CSS entity in your editor text then enter the keybinding to open the command palette (see description above in the Sublime Package Control section).
+Enter the keybinding to open the command palette (see description above in the Sublime Package Control section).
 Type 'cssdoc' and then select `CSS Doc Search (cssDOC)`.

 ## Issues